Skip to main content

 Prerequisites

-Elementum Requirements
+Elementum requirements

-AWS Requirements
+AWS requirements

 Your AWS environment must have:

-Step 1: Configure AWS Bedrock Agent
+Step 1: Configure the Bedrock Agent in AWS

 Create a Bedrock Agent in AWS